gromnitsky/copy_anchor_text/README.md

 # Copy Anchor Text

-Chrome 50+ extension.
+A Chrome 50+ extension.

+(Download the compiled extension [here](http://gromnitsky.users.sourceforge.net/js/chrome/).)

-Adds an item to the context menu named '֎' for copying a link name.
+Adds an item to the context menu (arbitrary drawn as '֎') for copying a link anchor text or the value of title/alt attributes for an image.

 Unlike other similar extensions this one actually works.

 # News

-**0.0.2**
+**0.1.0**

 - Reduce the memory usage by switching to an 'Event Page', instead of a persistent bg page.
-- Replace an ugly 'Copy Anchor Text' w/ a left-facing Armenian eternity sign (for the symbol looks rather cool).
+- Add img support.

 ## Build requirements